daanjels/daanjels-mvc/readMe.md

 # Website for showing artwork created in PHP

-## Built on a framework by Brad Traversy
-Thanks for that!

-## Objective is to show artworks in collections
+## Objective
+Portfolio of my artwork.
+Both paintings and drawings.
+Includes an about page and a contact form.

 So enjoy once it is up and running: www.daanjels.be

+### Thanks
+Built on a framework by Brad Traversy